 Faculty too can benefit from working together in a supportive group environment.
 I offer two programs for faculty: The Book Development Workshop, and Writer's Clubhouse (not offered Fall 2023).

-Book Development WorkshopThis 60 minute workshop meets weekly (12 of 16 weeks, starting mid-Sept) to cover the basics of book organization, theory/argument construction, evidence structures, and components of a proposal.
+Book Incubator WorkshopThis 60 minute workshop meets weekly (12 of 16 weeks, starting mid-January) to cover book organization, theory/argument construction, evidence structures, and components of a proposal.
 Workshop includes personal consultation, mid-term review, and end-of-term workshopping.
 Scheduled at a time mutually convenient to participants.
-Normally offered summer and fall.
-Fall Registration: This Google Form.
+Normally offered each term.
+Winter 2024: 2 sessions.
+Weds 8 AM ET/1 PM GMT: Registration -- US/mutually convenient time Registration: This Google Form.
 This program can be offered for a privately organized small group at a mutually conducive time and outside the regular semester dates; find a group of 4-6 people and contact me about arranging a time.

 For Developmental Editing, Substantive Editing, and other editing needs, please see the Editing Services page.